Table Of Contents

 Phoney links (sometimes known as “link webs”) are one way that SEO scams operate.
 While your site does need a bevvy of links to “gain Google’s trust,” if the only links to your site are from spam websites designed to provide these links, it actually hurts your long-term credibility and SERP.

 Keyword Stuffing and Article Spinners

 While it might be fairly obvious that searching for the lowest-cost SEO provider isn’t going to get you the highest-quality content, you’d be amazed at just how bad some of the blog posts are.

 One of the most egregious mistakes that budget SEO companies utilize is to create “content” that is stuffed to the gills with your keyword.
 While you do want to use your keyword throughout your content, you need to do it sparingly or your site will likely get flagged as spam.

 It’s not 1999 anymore, and if you want to top Google’s rankings for the term “Bicycle shop in Victoria,” it’s no longer sufficient to write a hundred blog posts that contain that phrase, ad nauseum.

-Another common “content strategy” these companies utilize is to provide “articles” from spinners.
+Another common “content strategy” these companies utilise is to provide “articles” from spinners.
 Spinners take popular content from other sites and flip the words around just enough to pass a plagiarism detector.